5 Tips for Surviving Spring Allergy Season

 While you certainly want to enjoy the newfound warmth, you should do everything you can to avoid exposing yourself to known allergens.
-The Mayo Clinic recommends avoiding yard work like lawn mowing, gardening and weed pulling.
-If you must take care of these tasks, be sure to wear a dust mask while performing them.
-When you are finished, wash the clothes you were in and immediately shower to clear any pollen that may still be present on your skin or in your hair.
-On days that are dry and windy do your best to stay inside as much as possible.
+The Mayo Clinic recommends avoiding yard work like lawn mowing, gardening and pulling weeds.
+If you must take care of these tasks, be sure to wear a dust mask while you do.
+When you are finished, wash your clothes and immediately shower to clear any pollen that may still be on your skin or hair.
+On days that are dry and windy, do your best to stay inside as much as possible.

 Allergy-proof your home

 Make your house a healthy haven by ridding it of potential allergens.
 To do this, Everyday Health recommends keeping doors and windows shut once pollen counts start to rise.
 Additionally, be vigilant about vacuuming regularly and thoroughly washing your clothes and bedding.
 It is a good idea to purchase air purifiers with high-efficiency particulate (also known as HEPA) air filters, since these are the most effective for improving air quality.